ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * Partial enforcement – The start menu is deployed centrally and can be altered by users.
 An application group is deployed for corporate shortcuts and users can then add applications to the start menu in a separate application group.
 The centrally deployed application group cannot be altered.
 * No enforcement – No start menu is defined centrally, and users can make any modification to the start menu.

-Table 66 Start Menu Design Decisions for all agencies and implementation types.
+Start Menu Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---